FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

 ```

-Generate the CA key corresponding to the script 1677 lines, the running process in the script is to find ${output_dir}The CA certificate is stored in the cert directory under ${output_dir}The nodes directory is defined above, so we can see our CA certificate after we enter, and there will be a column to explain the generation of the specific CA certificate.。
+Generate the CA key corresponding to the script 1677 lines, the running process in the script is to find ${output_dir}The CA certificate is stored in the cert directory under ${output_dir}The nodes directory is defined above, so we can see our CA certificate after we enter, and there will be a column to explain the generation of the specific CA certificate。

 ![prepareCA code screenshot](https://user-images.githubusercontent.com/111106471/184881843-f81179d6-945f-4e2e-b64c-6b1e86a3cd50.png)
 ![output _ dir screenshot](https://user-images.githubusercontent.com/111106471/184881884-f3ff536b-0d61-46de-af3b-832f2982b129.png)